lorenzomagnino/Excel_VBA-in-Finance/README.md

 # Excel_VBA in Finance
-This contains some of the projects carried out during the Stochastic Methods for Finance course.
+This contains some of the projects carried out during the Stochastic Methods for Finance course at University of Padova.
 In particular I want to share four projects that aroused my particular interest during the course:
 - Pricing with Different Models
 - Simulation and Analysis of the Greeks